-13 H. Godwin (1962).
+H. Godwin (1962).
 Vegetational History of the Chalk Downs as seen at Wingham and Frogholt.
 Veröffentlichungen des Geobotanischen Institutes der Eidg.
 Tech., Hochschule, Stiftung Rübel, in Zürich 37: 83-99.

-14 The following list derives from a variety of sources, including E.W.
+The following list derives from a variety of sources, including E.W.
 Groves (1958).
 Hippophae rhamnoides in the British Isles.
 Proceedings of the Botanical Society of the British Isles 3: 1-21.
 Groves provided an early assessment of native status.

 Most of these locations have demonstrated continuity, for example with Francis Rose having collected from sandy cliffs at Folkestone Leas in 1945 and sand-dunes at Sandwich Bay in 1946 (specimens in MNE) and with records made to date.
 In the county survey of 1971-80 (Philp, 1982), the species was located in 18 tetrads, on fixed sand-dunes and in waste places, usually near the coast.
 In addition to the presumed native sites, it was regarded as almost certainly introduced or bird-sown in some localities.
 By 1990-2005 (Philp, 2010), its extent had expanded to 23 tetrads, being noted as occasionally planted as an amenity shrub inland, becoming established and reproducing itself on roadside verges or waste land.
-The position as regards 2010-16 data is not dissimilar, although coverage has extended to 35 tetrads (from 71 records, in 51 monads).
+The position as regards 2010-17 data is not dissimilar, although coverage has extended to 41 tetrads (from 81 records, in 60 monads).
 As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club.

-Reasons for planting may vary.
-The species demonstrates attractive silver-bronze foliage and, where male and female plants are grown together, orange berries (supposedly with health benefits).
-The male plants are also attractive in winter, with clusters of bronze-metallic buds.
+winter, with clusters of bronze-metallic buds.
 In Britain, there have been plantings for sand-dune stabilisation, which also provides food and shelter for birds.
-There is a balance to be struck here, however, given that sanddune growth may also be invasive beyond what may serve the purposes of stabilisation, supposing that it is desirable to arrest change in a mobile dune system.
+There is a balance to be struck here, however, given that sand-dune growth may also be invasive beyond what may serve the purposes of stabilisation, supposing that it is desirable to arrest change in a mobile dune system.
 At Greatstone dunes, Sea-buckthorn has been present at least since 1947 (when noted as abundant by E.C.
 Wallace, specimen in BM).
 It is not clear whether this is the same location as the pre-1899 New Romney record, but the plant appears to act as stabilisation coastwards of residential development started from the 1920s, adjoining the narrow strip of the Greatstone Dunes.
 The narrowness of the dunes, however, places their diversity at risk from dominant Sea-buckthorn expansion, and from 2011-12 onwards, following earlier infestation by Brown-tail moth caterpillars (whose food plant is Seabuckthorn), work was undertaken by Shepway District Council and Romney Marsh Countryside Partnership to remove 85% of the bushes.
-Another location where invasion has been considered an issue is at Sandwich / Pegwell Bay, where the Hippophae Study Group in 197215 considered that there was a high risk of invasion and it was recommended that seedlings be uprooted and growth cut back in selected areas, with selected growths allowed to mature.
+Another location where invasion has been considered an issue is at Sandwich / Pegwell Bay, where the Hippophae Study Group in 1972 considered that there was a high risk of invasion and it was recommended that seedlings be uprooted and growth cut back in selected areas, with selected growths allowed to mature.

-15 D.S.
+D.S.
 Ranwell (ed.)
 (1972).
 The management of Sea Buckthorn Hippophaë rhamnoides L. on selected sites in Great Britain (report).
 The Nature Conservancy.